 It is notable that the X-H1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark III does not feature such a mic input.

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X Mark III and the X-H1 are recent models that are part of the current product line-up.
-The G1X Mark III replaced the earlier Canon G1 X Mark II, while the X-H1 does not have a direct predecessor.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.